Sign in to or out of FaceTime on Mac

 Sign in to FaceTime

-You need to sign in to FaceTime the first time you open the app, or if you’ve signed out.
+You can use your Mac to make and receive calls when you’re signed in to FaceTime.
+You need to sign in the first time you open the app, or if you’ve signed out.

 In the FaceTime app on your Mac, enter your Apple ID and password.